U.K. Professional Clients

 Restoration of a dissolved company: we will help with the administrative restoration of a company, assist with restoring a dissolved company back to the register.
 The following services are included upon the restoration of a struck-off company: the preparation of all paperwork; the application at the Companies House & treasure solicitors; the service of documents on the defendants & receiving a letter of no objection (a waiver letter).

 If your private company has been dissolved, you can apply to Companies House to get it restored to the register.
-This is a process known as administrative restoration, and only applies if: you were a director or shareholder in the dissolved company; the company was still trading at the time it was dissolved and if it was taken off the register within the last six years.
+This is a process known as administrative restoration, and only applies if: you were a director or shareholder in the dissolved company; the limited company was still trading at the time it was dissolved and if it was taken off the register within the last six years.

 If you don't fulfil the above requirements, don't fret; the company can still be restored – the process will just take longer, as it will have to go through the courts.